Blinken to head to Middle East to push for Gaza ceasefire deal - www.lokmattimes.com

 Washington, June 8 (IANS/DPA) US Secretary of State Antony Blinken is set to travel to the Middle East next week, in his latest attempt to push for an end to the ongoing Gaza war.

-Blinken will visit Egypt, Israel, Jordan and Qatar from Monday to Wednesday, the State Department said on Friday.
+Blinken will visit Egypt, Israel, Jordan and Qatar from Monday to Wednesday, the State Department has said.

 "The Secretary will discuss with partners the need to reach a ceasefire agreement that secures the release of all hostages," State Department spokesman Matthew Miller said.